n-elie7/alu-shell/basics/README.md

 This command is used to create soft links
 ## cp command
 This command is used to make copy of files from one place to another.
+## mv command
+This command is used to move files from one place to another